PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

   calldata: STRK20_CALLDATA_ITEM[]
 }

-// Identifies the DAPP that scopes a set of STRK20 sub-accounts, as a single felt :
+// Identifies the DAPP that scopes a set of STRK20 shadow accounts, as a single felt :
 // either a 0x-prefixed felt, or a human-readable ASCII string of 31 characters max,
 // that the wallet encodes as a Cairo short string.
 No pattern in the spec. type STRK20_DAPP_NAME = string

-// How much of the token balance of the sub-account a settled open note collects. type STRK20_COLLECT_POLICY = {
+// How much of the token balance of the shadow account a settled open note collects. type STRK20_COLLECT_POLICY = {
-  type: 'all' | 'diff' | 'exact'  // 'all' : the whole token balance of the sub-account
+  type: 'all' | 'diff' | 'exact'  // 'all' : the whole token balance of the shadow account
                                   // 'diff' : only the balance gained during this interaction
                                   // 'exact' : the amount below
   amount?: string   // required if and only if type is 'exact' }

-// Invoke one or more contract calls through the sub-account of the user for a DAPP,
+// Invoke one or more contract calls through the shadow account of the user for a DAPP,
-// routed by the sub-account anonymizer.
+// routed by the shadow account anonymizer.
 The proceeds of the calls are settled into the
 // open notes created in the same transaction (transfer actions with amount "OPEN"),
-// so the number of open notes filled by this action must match the number created. type STRK20_SUBACCOUNT_INVOKE_ACTION = {
+// so the number of open notes filled by this action must match the number created. type STRK20_SHADOW_ACCOUNT_INVOKE_ACTION = {
-  type: 'subaccount_invoke'
+  type: 'shadow_account_invoke'
   dapp_name: STRK20_DAPP_NAME
-  nonce: string           // Each nonce selects a distinct sub-account for this user + DAPP.
+  nonce: string           // Each nonce selects a distinct shadow account for this user + DAPP.
-  calls: INVOKE_CALL[]    // The calls to execute through the sub-account, in order (min 1).
+  calls: INVOKE_CALL[]    // The calls to execute through the shadow account, in order (min 1).
                           // With WalletAccountV6, these calls are starknet.js `Call` (camelCase) ;
                           // the class converts them to/from this spec shape.
   collect_policy: STRK20_COLLECT_POLICY  // A single policy applied to every open note settled by this action.